| |

 Robert Dunsmuir, a hard working Scottish immigrant born into a family of coal masters took a contract with Hudson's Bay Company and sailed from Scotland around Cape Horn to Vancouver Island taking 214 days.
 His wife, Joan, gave birth on arriving and they first lived in a rough-hewn log cabin with dirt floors.
 He discovered the richest coal seam on Vancouver Island and with his business acumen went on expand his coal mining operations into an empire.
 As his fortune grew, he built Craigdarroch.
 His death brought strife to the family with costly lawsuits over his will, which divided the family.

-A sad ending of the Dunsmuir Empire.
-The
+| A sad ending of the Dunsmuir Empire.
+The children and grandchildren squandered their

 inheritance cavorting in gambling meccas such